Alizzie/APAPHepatoxicitySimulation/README.md

 The liver is organized in hexagonal lobules with every corner being a portal triad that runs the blood vessel to the central vein positioned at the middle of the lobule.

 For the simplified version, we model the liver as this:
-- Lobules are squared with 4 portal triad at each corner
+- Lobules are squared with 4 portal triad at each corner.
-- Blood vessels goes diagonally to the central vein and also linked to the neighboring portal triads
+- Sinusoidals goes diagonally from the portal triad as source to the central vein, optionally with more sources along the edges, spread evenly.
 - Diffusion circular to neighboring squares considering the blood permeability / Hydraulic conductivity of the sinusoidsal wall

 # Equations